samedyildirim/logical_ddl/README.md

 * ALTER TABLE ..
 DROP COLUMN ..

 ## Which data types are compatible
-Following data types have been tested.
-Other data types are likely compatible, especially without modifier, but they haven't tested, yet.
-* char, varchar, character, and character varying (with and without modifiers, such as varchar and varchar(250))
-* text
-* smallint, integer, bigint
-* bit, bit varying (with or without modifier)
-* boolean
-* bytea
-* cidr
+* All built-in data types are supported.
-* date
+* Arrays are supported.
-* timestamp with time zone, timestamp without time zone (with and without modifier)
-* time with time zone, time without time zone (with or without modifiers)
-* interval (without modifier)
-* json, jsonb
-* numeric (with and without modifiers)
+* Composite data types, domains, and enumerated types are supported.
+    * Replicating definitions of composite data types, domains, and enumerated types themselves are not supported.
+Data types or domains should already be available on subscriber side.

 ## Caveats
 * To be able to run a ALTER TABLE command againt a table, a role has to be owner of the object or has SUPERUSER privilege. logical_ddl works under SUPERUSER privileges.
-* Replicating of *INTERVAL* data type with modifiers hasn't been implemented.
-* Geometric data types and PostGIS haven't been tested, yet.
+* PostGIS hasn't been tested, yet.
-* Replication of *array datatypes*, *rangetypes*, *composite data types* and user defined data types haven't been implemented, yet.
 * *USING* expression of data type changes hasn't been implemented, yet.
-* Arrays!!! varchar(50)[] -> varchar(50)
-* interval with modifier interval hour -> interval(6)
-* replicating default values !!!
+* Capturing and replicating default value expressions of columns haven't been implemented, yet.
+* Capturing and replicating table and column constraints haven't been implemented, yet.
+* Capturing and replicating indexes haven't been implemented, yet.
-* Extension is still under development.
-There can be changes near future which can be incompatiple with the current version.
+* The extension is still under development.
+There can be changes near future that can be incompatiple with the current version.

 ## Installition
 The extension mainly developed and tested on Linux environment.
 Compilation and installation consist of three simple main steps.